getlift/lift/docs/database-dynamodb-single-table.md

 - a configurable amount of up to 20 glocal secondary indexes with generic names - `GSI-1` to `GSI-20` for the index names, `GSI-1-PK` to `GSI-20-PK` for the partition keys and `GSI-1-SK` to `GSI-20-SK` for the sort keys
 - all indexes attributes have string data type, ideal for composite attribue - i.e. `value1#value2`
 - a DynamoDB stream publishing new and old values at each write operation on the table
+- a TTL attribute enabling DynamoDB automatic garbage collection set to `TimeToLive`
+- a billing mode set to `PAY_PER_REQUEST`

 ## Variables